Reecepbcups/local-interchain/WINDOWS.md

 - Configure chains to be launched within the testing environment, adjusting parameters such as gas options, number of validators, IBC paths, governance params, genesis accounts, and much more.
 - Configure IBC relayers.

-Interchain Test is the optimal playground for developers to flexibly test chain infrastructure and smart contract development.
+Local Interchain is the optimal playground for developers to flexibly test chain infrastructure and smart contract development.

-This guide aims to configure a Windows OS environment to be compatible with Interchain Test.
+This guide aims to configure a Windows OS environment to be compatible with Local Interchain.

 This will allow wasm chains to run locally on a Windows system which has been unprecedented until now.